So you bought an M30. What are the basics and what to look for:

 - PN – Bushings – 80410-01L00

 15. The vinyl surface of the pillar columns and even the glove box becomes sticky.
-Need to use surface protectant solution.
+This is the material that’s been broken down over the years.
+Thoroughly clean it and apply a water based vinyl protection spray.